 While Wyndham has some of the highest rates with $40 more than the other chain hotels, it has the most positive reviews without any consistent complaints.

 The region is suitable for travelers who are on a budget or individuals who want to feel part of the Brooklyn community.
 The city center is easily accessible from Sunset Park, and hotel costs here are cheaper than in Manhattan and most other parts of Brooklyn.

 Most people, including travelers and locals, prefer staying in this area since it is close to the city but cheaper than staying in Manhattan.
-There are several hotels in the area that offer accommodation, but you can start your search by checking out Candlewood Suites and Courtyard, which are near the Hudson River.
+There are several hotels in the area that offer accommodation, but you can start your search by checking out Candlewood Suites and Marriott by Courtyard, which is near the Hudson River.